andrefecto/Docker_Dynamic_DNS_Updater/README.md

 ## Getting Started

 This image is currently in early beta and is super simple.
 There isn't a lot of error checking and not a lot of features.
 To use it, pull the latest image or build your own with the DockerFile.
+Currently this docker container only support DigitalOcean.
+You will need a few things:
+* Access Token for DigitalOcean API
+* Domain (like example.me)
+* subdomain (like test which combined with domain makes test.example.me)
+* Record ID (ID of the subdomain from the DigitalOcean API)

 ### Running